swangarch/multilayer_perceptron/README.md

 ![Demo](visualization/diagram/feedforward.jpg)

 In the feedforward step, the input data passes through several layers of neurons.
 Each neuron performs a weighted sum of its inputs, adds a bias, and then applies an activation function such as ReLU, Sigmoid, or Softmax.

+When neurons are grouped into a layer, their computations can be efficiently expressed using **matrix multiplication**.
+This allows the model to process many neurons at once, using vectorized operations in **NumPy**.
+Each layer's output becomes the input to the next layer, forming a feedforward chain that passes information through the network.

 $$Z=WX+b$$